CEEMS Exporter

 environment variables.

-If the odering is different between nvidia-smi
+If the ordering is different between nvidia-smi

 and SLURM as demonstrated in this example,